What Happens When You Call DHS & When Should You Call Video

 CHILD PROTECTIVE INTAKE SERVICES assesses and checks into all child abuse and/or neglect allegations.
 Specific protocols are followed for each report.
 Services are directed toward alleviating danger in order to protect children, and if possible, keep the family intact.
 A 24-hour child abuse hotline is available for reporting child abuse and/or neglect situations.
 Annually an average of more than 11,000 reports are made to the agency.

 CHILD PROTECTIVE ONGOING SERVICES provides home-based services to families who have allegations of physical abuse, neglect or are at high risk for these factors.
 These families are assessed, then referred by Child Welfare Intake if they need continued services to protect children and rehabilitate families.
 Services include: individual, group, or family therapy; parenting classes; domestic violence treatment; drug/alcohol treatment; crisis intervention; and life skills training.
 When children cannot be maintained or reunited with their parents within a reasonable time, efforts are dedicated to provide alternative living arrangements that are most beneficial to the child which preserve emotional kinship, identity, and continuity.
 Approximately 900 families receive services from Ongoing Protective each year.
 ADULT PROTECTIVE SERVICES focuses on at-risk adults who are elderly or disabled and in danger of abuse, neglect or financial exploitation.
 Professional staff assesses the need for protection and directly intervene if necessary.
 Assistance is available in obtaining medical care, community resources, mental health referrals or living arrangements.
-If you suspect an adult is being abused, exploited or neglected, you can help by reporting your concerns to Adult Protective Services.
+If you suspect an adult is being abused, exploited or neglected, and you are a mandated reporter call Law Enforcement.
+Non-mandated reports, information and resource inquires can be made to Adult Protective Services.
 Approximately 947 reports of abuse and neglect are made annually.

 Note: Faxes are monitored between the hours of 8:00am to 5:00pm.